TimesysGit/board-farm-rest-api/cli/README.md

 plugging in new vendor-specific extensions.
 However, this is currently under discussion.

-'ebf' is intended to server as a reference implementation of the client side of th board farm REST API.
-If you would like to implement a board farm REST API client in another language, to provide as another reference implementation, please let us know.
+'ebf' is intended to serve as a reference implementation of the client side of th board farm REST API.
+If you would like to implement a board farm REST API client in another language (e.g. in Python), to provide as another reference implementation, please let us know.

 ## Installing EBF cli tool